You might be wondering how to study for PMP certification and be confident of passing the exam.

 For my studying, I mainly skimmed through Rita’s book for the first two weeks and used the class material that was given to me as part of the Vets2PM course.
 After two weeks, my application got approved and I gave a full effort towards studying.
 I tried as hard as I could to read Rita’s book cover to cover, but I just couldn’t do it.
 I would legitimately fall asleep reading her book…it was tough.

 Since the course got me a solid foundation, I took to doing practice tests online to determine my readiness.
 Since I think memorizing questions and answers to increase practice test scores is a waste of time, I took as many different practice tests as I could and figured out where I was weak at.

 Don’t focus too much on your actual results.
 I NEVER scored over a 75% on ANY practice test!
 If I knew why I got a question wrong (not seeing words like NOT, EXCEPT, etc…) I would attribute it to a lack of attention to detail and move on.
 If I didn’t know why I got a question wrong or didn’t fully understand the concept, I would write down the topic in a notebook and research the topic further.
 After I scored a 75% on the Lehmann test I figured I was pretty good to go, but I continued taking practice tests to keep the knowledge fresh.

-The two best practice tests that are most like the actual exam are Oliver Lehmann’s 200 questions
+The best practice tests that are most like the actual exam are Oliver Lehmann’s questions.

 Other than the original cost of the course (which my company paid for), I didn’t spend any money on additional resources.
 All of the practice tests came from finding them on this subreddit and Rita’s book was given to me by a friend.
 I went to this subreddit every day to see if there were new resources and get feedback from people who have taken the test and that was a huge help!
 You guys are awesome!